PEA-Diffusion: Parameter-Efficient Adapter with Knowledge Distillation in non-English Text-to-Image Generation: Experiments

 \subsection{Implementation Details and Evaluation}

 \textbf{Implementation details}.
 We conduct all experiments on Stable Diffusion (SD)-~\cite{rombach2022high},and Stable Diffusion XL (SDXL)-~\cite{podell2023sdxl} like backbones.
 Take SDXL base model as an example.
 PEA-Diffusion consists of VAE, UNet, CLIP text encoder, and the adapter module, comprising 3 billion parameters, out of which a mere 6 million parameters ($\approx$ 0.2\%) are trainable.
+We set $\lambda_{FL}$ 0.1 and $\lambda_{L}$ 1 respectively based on the loss performance.
 The entire model is trained on 64 A100 GPUs for 70000 steps with a batch size of 5 per GPU.

 \textbf{Test benchmark}.
 To evaluate the capability of PEA-Diffusion to generate images and capture culture-specific concepts of different languages, we introduce two datasets: Multilingual-General (MG) for generation quality evaluation and Multilingual-Cultural (MC) for culture-specific concepts evaluation.
 We collect 200 prompts for MG, which covered content such as people, animals, landscapes, and fantasy themes.
 The descriptions include diverse styles, such as cartoon, anime, illustration, watercolor, and cyberpunk.
 The data comes from various major art websites where users provide real prompts.
 On the other hand, we also construct MC data including 200 prompts.
 The collection is mainly based on the ChatGPT tool and consists of culturally relevant content for each specific language, including but not limited to local cuisine, architecture, clothing, and distinctive cultural features.